Family of victims killed in St. Paul triple homicide searching for answers

-ST PAUL, Minn. — Josephine Johnson and her husband Harold remember 30-year-old niece D’Zondria and her two children, 11-year-old Ja’ Corbie and 14-year-old La’ Porsha.
+ST PAUL, Minn. — Josephine Johnson and her husband Harold remember 30-year-old niece D’Zondria Wallace and her two children, 11-year-old Ja’ Corbie Wallace and 14-year-old La’ Porsha Wallace.

-“She loved basketball,” Harold said.
+“She loved basketball,” Harold said, talking about his 14-year-old La' Porsha.
 “Every time you saw her, she had a basketball in her hands.”

-Harold and Josephine confirmed that D'Zondria and her two children were the three people killed in Saturday afternoon's shooting on Jessie Street.
-Police have not yet identified the victims' identities or any information about the suspect or suspects.
+Harold and Josephine confirmed that D'Zondria and her two children were the three people killed in Saturday afternoon's shooting on Jessie Street in St. Paul.
+Police confirmed the identities of the victims Monday, and said they have a 26-year-old man into custody in connection with the deaths.

 Harold said he went to the family’s home just after 3 p.m.
 Saturday to check on them when he noticed that the front door was cracked.